 Food supplies should take the form of food which is high in energy and nutritional content, easy to prepare (and eat cold if required) and that can be stored for a long time before use.

-One of the very best options for emergency nutrition and the perfect solution for a survival pantry are pre-packed emergency meal kits, which offer self-contained entrees that are incredibly easy to prepare, offer well-rounded nutritional content and last for literally years before they need to be opened.
+Similarly, one of the very best options for emergency nutrition and the perfect solution for a bug out bag as well as a survival food stockpile are pre-packed emergency meal kits, which offer self-contained entrees that are incredibly easy to prepare, offer well-rounded nutritional content, and last for literally years before they need to be used.

-Again, work out the daily requirements for you and your family and multiply by the number of days to work out how much food provision you need to store in your home.
+Again, work out the daily requirements for you and your family and multiply by the number of days you’re planning for to work out how much food provision you need to store in your home.

 The first assumption you’ll need to make in the event of an emergency or disaster, is that utilities such as power, gas and water will almost certainly be cut off for several days (if not longer).